CodeDragon03/Covalence/README.md

 <h1 align="center">Covalence</h1>

 <blockquote style="font-size:18px;">
 <strong>Covalence</strong> is a real-time collaborative LaTeX editor designed for academic teams.
 It streamlines the creation of research papers, theses, and other documents by integrating real-time syncing and video chat directly into the workspace.
 This powerful academic platform makes remote collaboration intuitive and efficient for students and researchers.
+Please check the issues page for more info on coming fetures.
 </blockquote>

 <div align="center">